 There is no question that the teaching of reading and writing goes hand-in-hand as the two communicative skills are naturally intertwined.
 We become better writers by reading more; we become better readers by writing more – and Gallagher and Kittle solidify that core belief.
 There are honestly countless take-aways from this book for me: the approaches to peer editing and revisions, the ways to encourage students with notebook writing, the narratives for students as readers and narratives as writers . . . and the list goes on.
 I will be referring to this book all year long!

-I am most definitely a believer in independent reading in the classroom.
+I am a believer in some form of independent reading in the classroom.
 Just as I choose these very professional development books that I read on my own, I wish to honor that same privilege for my students.
 My AP Language and Composition course includes an independent reading component each semester, and my entire Advanced Reading course is focused on students reading as many varied independent books as they can throughout the semester.
 I see the benefits in my own classrooms but studies consistently reflect these benefits of student choice, and how students become more engaged learners and read more when offered opportunity to choose what interests them.
 That said, as an English teacher, I am also a believer in the power of a whole-class novel and the collective, collaborative learning, activities and discussion that stem from reading the same anchor text in our core curriculum.
 In A Novel Approach, Kate Roberts offers new insightful approaches to traditional learning in ways that compliment both whole class and independent learning.

 As in 180 Days, Roberts practical plans and strategies can be implemented in my classrooms immediately, this year.
 Roberts offers simple, practical ways to map out units without causing extra work, to design mini-lessons along the way and to differentiate learning to pinpoint students’ individual struggles.
 She offers methods for annotation, grouping, discussions and assessments to emphasize students’ thinking.
 I love the bookmarks for students to track their reading and the teacher bookmarks to target quick strategies.
 I also appreciate Roberts extension of her whole-novel discussion with the idea of launching book clubs and more student choice to foster the independent, empowered learners we want each of our students to be.
 A Novel Approach, in other words, was a perfect compliment to my PD collection this summer.